nytm/varnish-mmdb-vmod/README.md

 **NOTE**
 This is for Varnish 3

-I forked this to add a new feature that would allow me to work with our weather API provider, Accuweather.
+I forked this vmod to add new features that would allow me to work with our weather API provider, Accuweather.

 ## Installation
 This module requires the following: